Info on Charleston, WV’s 2021 Martin Martin Luther King, Jr. Event Celebration and Ecumenical Service here.

 It is crucially important for all “justice” organizations to bear very public with witness to their beliefs on racism in this period of deep national divisions on race relations.
 Progress has been made but deep unhealed wounds remain.
 Wendell Berry, a Kentucky environmental writer, has poignantly described how brief racism has wounded Appalachian white people in his book, “The Hidden Wound.”
 So we must ask: what started the hateful and hurtful relationship of racism, and what are its effects?

-We must start with the recognition that we are all racist country.
+We must start with the recognition that we are a racist country.
 How could it be otherwise?
-Our original economic base with the genocide of the native peoples and the theft of their lands, followed by five hundred years of slavery and Jim Crow laws.
+Our original economic base functioned with the genocide of the native peoples and the theft of their lands, followed by five hundred years of slavery and Jim Crow laws.
 We, and all of our institutions, have been unavoidably tainted and hurt by this history.
 This is emphatically not a question of individual fault.
 If all our hearts were somehow “purified of racism” tomorrow, the gigantic problem of our national political and economic institutions would remain.
 W. E. B. DuBois stated this question accurately in “The Soles of Black Folk” when he said, “The problem of the 20th Century is the problem of the color line—the relation of the darker to the lighter races of men in Asia and Africa, in America and the islands of the sea.”
 The truth of these words is today intensified because while we can see the mountain top (those that still have tops) bathed in pure light of possibility, a dark abyss of environmental, economic, and political disasters lie immediately before our feet.

 DuBois also pinpointed one of the most crippling effects of racism upon Black people in his discussion of their “double consciousness.”
 He said, “it is a peculiar sensation, this double consciousness, this sense of always looking at one’s self through the eyes of others…” A black person must be conscious of themselves as a person with dark skin while at the same time being conscious of being observed and judged by people who never think about their own whiteness.
 White people have skin privilege.
 Unless and until we get rid of it along with the other pernicious privileges of sex, gender, and class, we aren’t going to prosper or even survive as a nation “of the people for the people and by the people.”

 There are no guarantees of survival, let alone success, for individuals, organizations, movements, states, nations or even the human race.
 Our movement is an overwhelming white middle-class movement.
 If we are to have any hope of achieving our goals we have no choice but to cross the “color line” and all other “lines” that are holding us back.
-If we can’t, or won’t move into action, large numbers of persons of color and ordinary working people—the people who work in office, stores, factories, construction sites, mines, and mills—by showing them that protection of the environment is essential to the well-being of them and their children, we will forever be nothing more than that sometimes significant but always isolated, movement.
+If we can’t, or won’t move into action the large numbers of persons of color and ordinary working people—the people who work in offices, stores, factories, construction sites, mines, and mills—by showing them that protection of the environment is essential to the well-being of them and their children, then we will forever be nothing more than that sometimes significant but always isolated, movement.

 …to speak it clearly